g4x6n/zorriana/README.md

 This project was made in Apache NetBeans IDE 12.6 using an Oracle Database XE connection for Databases course of 7th semester in ESIME Culhuacan IPN.
 Computer Engineering Degree.

+## IMPORTANT NOTE

+THIS PROGRAM IS MADE ENTIRELY IN SPANISH, FEEL FREE TO TRANSLATE IT INTO ANY LANGUAGE

 ## Table of contents:

 - 🚀 [Installation](#installation)